aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 * [Apache Maven 3.9.6 or later](https://maven.apache.org/)
 * [Docker](https://docs.docker.com/engine/install/) installed and running on your machine
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured with appropriate [AWS profile](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html)

+## AWS resources required

+The Terraform code in this example only manages the Managed Service for Apache Flink application.

+Two additional resources are required, in the same AWS account and region where you are going to deploy the application:
+1. An Amazon Kinesis Data Stream, named `ExampleOutputStream`.
+Capacity mode = Provisioned, Provisioned Shards = 1, or more.
+2. An Amazon S3 bucket, where the application JAR will be uploaded.
+For simplicity, the same bucket is used to store the Terraform remote state.

 ## Environment variables